stormearthandlava/stormearthandlava.github.io/blog/_posts/2023-10-25-open-letter.md

 - {{ site.data.spell.lightning_lasso }}: In PvE, this is almost never used outside of dungeons.
 And even then, it's very niche.
 You would much rather go into melee and get off a quick {{ site.data.spell.thundershock }} to interrupt a target rather than channeling this.
 - {{ site.data.spell.wind_shear }}: Yes.
 This is sometimes useless.
 More often than not even.
 In Aberrus, there's a kickable mechanic in 3 out of the 9 bosses.
 In 10.0, you could skip {{ site.data.spell.wind_shear }} easily but at some point {{ site.data.spell.ee }} was moved behind it.
 I was no idea why.
 This forces us into playing {{ site.data.spell.wind_shear }} all the time AND restrict access to the left side of the tree.
 If anything, moving {{ site.data.spell.ee }} back to its previous position would negate this problem.

-Does that mean all of them are completely useless?
-No. Some of those definitively have their places but some other are either really out of touch with modern wow and could be updated to better match modern gameplay or just non-choices that we never think about.
+Does that mean all of the abilities in this list are completely useless?
+Of course not.
+Some definitively have their places but while some others are either non-choices that we never think really think about or out of touch abilities that could be updated to better match modern gameplay.

 <hr>

 ### Ankh of Reincarnation

 On the topic of out of touch utility, let's talk about {{ site.data.spell.ankh }}.
-This is one of the most notorious spell of Shaman but I firmly believe it's history is holding it back.
+This is one of the most notorious spell of Shaman but I firmly believe its history is holding it back.
 Mechanically, it's similar to a Cheat Death.
 It negates a death.
-But it does so with many non-enjoyable flaws.
+But it does so with many non-enjoyable flaws, and very few upsides.

-First and foremost, It has a 17 minutes CD at best thanks to {{ site.data.spell.brimming_with_life }} and 30 minutes at worse.
-I think the next worse CDs are {{ site.data.spell.bloodlust }} and battle reses with 10 minute timers.
-There are some fight where you can cast {{ site.data.spell.bloodlust }} twice or even proc [Cauterize](https://www.wowhead.com/spell=86949) as a Mage three times before {{ site.data.spell.ankh }} comes off CD from the previous pull.
+First and foremost, it has a 17 minutes CD at best with 100% uptime on {{ site.data.spell.brimming_with_life }} and 30 minutes at worse.
+On a boss like Rashok, it's usually available once every 5 pulls at best.
 Because yes, it does not reset on raid pull.
 It's the longest combat CD of the game and one of the only spell with more than 3 minutes CD that doesn't reset on raid pull.
 It feels awkward to press in raid when close to a boss kill or close to a wipe.
 If you don't kill the boss, next pull you've wasted that valuable resource for a potential kill.
 You could not press it for a whole raid night because the pulls are close, but not close enough.
+There are some fight where you can cast {{ site.data.spell.bloodlust }} twice or even proc [Cauterize](https://www.wowhead.com/spell=86949) as a Mage two or even three times before {{ site.data.spell.ankh }} comes off CD from the previous pull.

 Similarly, it does not reset when a m+ key starts.
 You might want to use {{ site.data.spell.ankh }} early, but it might be on CD from your last dungeon.
-The long CD also gives a singular use for most keys, still gives the 5 sec penalty for a death.
-On tournament realm Blizzard even removed the CD so they could practice/play with Ankh for every key.
-Meanwhile cheat Deaths classes don't inflict a penalty and can "die" more often.
+The long CD often means you get a singular use for most keys, and you still get the 5 sec penalty for a death.
+Meanwhile, Cheat Deaths don't inflict a penalty and can "die" 5 to 6 times more often in a single key.

 And since you use {{ site.data.spell.ankh }} by actually dying and not by "cheating" death, you also lose your food buff, your raid buffs, your active DPS CDs if you had any, and so on and so forth.
-But you also resurrect with 20% HP meaning you can easily die from any damage or lingering AoE under your corpse.
-This also means that you often have to wait to use {{ site.data.spell.ankh }} until you can do it safely, losing even more uptime in the process.
+But it's not over!
+You also resurrect with 20% HP meaning you can easily die from any damage or lingering AoE under your corpse.
+This often means that you have to wait to use {{ site.data.spell.ankh }} until you can do it safely, losing even more uptime in the process.

-Of course huge overkill hits will pass through cheats death and kill the player anyway, while you can {{ site.data.spell.ankh }} after those same hits.
+Of course, huge overkill hits will pass through cheats death and kill the player anyway, while you can still {{ site.data.spell.ankh }} after those same hits.
 So technically you could cheese soak mechanics with {{ site.data.spell.ankh }}.
 But even then, those mechanics are often designed with immunities or battle reses in mind.
 Sometimes you get a debuff that stays when revived, or you will need x amount of players to soak otherwise the boss will get a buff, etc.

 All in all, {{ site.data.spell.ankh }} feels outdated.
 It's a bad version of a cheat death that is unreliable and often not available.
 I don't think bringing it up to speed or just making it reset on pull would make it overpower.
+The drawback of wasting active CDs and buffs is already a huge loss more often than not.
 You could even work around the possible cheese by disabling {{ site.data.spell.ankh }} if the overkill on the player was too large.

 <hr>